Anti-aging dietary supplements, are any worth trying based upon scientific research?

 Less-trusted Independent Dietary Supplement Research Websites

 For a less-conservative perspective, there are leading-edge, evidence-based self-hackers who don’t want to wait for clinical trial results.
-Their ideas are sometimes worth reading.
+Their ideas are worth reading.
 However, consider them carefully.
-They pursue paths where the initial science is promising, but the long-term results are unknown.
+Sometimes, they pursue paths where the initial science is promising, but the long-term results are unknown.
 Here are a few:

 Vitamin Dietary Supplements